For more info:

 For those of you new to foreign travel: a traveler's check is a form of Monopoly money that the whole world has agreed to treat as if it were real.
 It's a pre-paid slip of paper worth $20, $50, or $100 (there are bigger denominations, plus tensies, but none are useful for European travel).

 You buy these things for face value from your bank, AMEX travel office, or AAA office—though your bank may charge you a modest fee, and only AAA members and AMEX cardholders can buy the things from those respective businesses without paying the usual 1% to 4% commission.
-(More on where to cget them below.)
+(More on where to get them below.)

 Farewell, local AMEX office

 In January 2009 I noticed something odd and a bit bittersweet.
 The familiar American Express offices in both Florence and Venice had locked their doors for good.
-The one in Rome by the Spanish Steps is still there, as are a few others in secondary cities (but I believe the latter are all independent, local travel agencies that happen also to have an AMEX francise).
+The one in Rome by the Spanish Steps is still there, as are a few others in secondary cities (but I believe the latter are all independent, local travel agencies that happen also to have an AMEX franchise).

 I recall interminable waits with my parents in the 1980s, snaking slowly down a long line on the second floor of the Rome AMEX office every month to get cash to pay our rent.
-(As the office was next to a long-vanished English-language book store, it was also where I learned the trick of having a something to read during long waits).
+(As the office was next to a long-vanished English-language book store, it was also where I learned the trick of having something to read during long waits).

-In the early 1990s, I used the same AMEX office to book train tickets for several trips during my junior year aboad.
+In the early 1990s, I used the same AMEX office to book train tickets for several trips during my junior year abroad.
 In 1996, researching my first guidebook, I proudly voted in the U.S. presidential elections by an absentee ballot that had been sent Poste Restante to the now-shuttered AMEX office in Florence.

 No, I won't miss the lines, or the high fees.
-But as a serial ex-pat who remembers a time when the local American Express office was once an indispensible lifeline for the American traveler, I will kind of miss the idea that there was at least one place and one experience—aside from passport control—shared by nearly every single person who went to Italy.
+But as a serial ex-pat who remembers a time when the local American Express office was once an indispensable lifeline for the American traveler, I will kind of miss the idea that there was at least one place and one experience—aside from passport control—shared by nearly every single person who went to Italy.

 There's a space on the check where you sign each and every one before you take off on your trip (there are "couples" version that you both sign so that then either can use them).